 - is ready to be more energy efficient,

 - offers ‘one-level living’ lifestyle in any multi-level design,

 - is age-friendly for the young and old and allows for aging-in-place solutions,

 - is built to the only measurable Universal standard in the world.

 By adopting the SAFERhome Standards you can have it all.
 Insist on having anything you buy or build meet the SAFERhome certification criteria.
-If your builder or realtor says it’s there, ask them to “prove it” and make any deals subject to: “Written proof of successful SAFERhome Certification!”
+If your builder or realtor says that it is there, ask them to “prove it” and make any offers subject to: “Written proof of successful SAFERhome Certification!”

 The SAFERhome Standards are all within the existing Provincial and National Building Code.
 You now have a real housing choice of getting more in your home than the traditionally accepted minimum building standard.
-This manual shows you just how easy it is.
+The SAFERhome How-To manual shows you just how easy it is.

 SAFERhome Standards is a measurable and tangible “Gold Standard” in Universal home design.
 Universal design is a way to build homes that work for all people, and simply put, it makes any home look better, work better, and worth more.